 What are CPL Filters for and what do they do?

-animation on wikipedia shows the effect it in action, neutralising light coming in one plane from behind the filter.ircular polarisers will normally have an adjustment ring around them (see the ridged surface on the filter barrel below) for rotating the element (but not the actual filter housing itself) allowing you to line up filter to let the desired light angles through.
-Its difficult to put into words but this
+ircular polarisers will normally have an adjustment ring around them (see the ridged surface on the filter barrel below) for rotating the element (but not the actual filter housing itself) allowing you to line up filter to let the desired light angles through.
+Its difficult to put into words but this animation on wikipedia

 Filter installation and care